garrandall/popular-music-data/tracks/feels-good--don-t-worry-bout-a-thing--naughty-by-nature-3lw.md

 "Written On Ya Kitten" lickin lime from my Bacardi
 Rub it on my body, kiss and twist and barley
 Ask the don dada to to dat song
-While I ooh-ah, ooh-ah - how I do that so long?
+While I oh-ah, oh-ah - how I do that so long?
 On the DL real baby, swell a dub crazy
 DJ rewind that Naughty with that 3L-Dub baby
 I move simple, just as sooth mix'll move gentle